 Jan.
 14, 2016: Snyder, a Republican, asks the Obama administration for a major disaster declaration and more federal aid.
 The White House provides aid and an emergency declaration on Jan.
 16, but not the disaster declaration.

 Jan.
 15, 2016: Then-Michigan Attorney General Bill Schuette begins an “independent review.”

-March 23, 2016: A governor-appointed panel concludes that the state of Michigan is “fundamentally accountable” for the crisis because of decisions made by environmental regulators.
+March 23, 2016: A governor-appointed panel concludes that Michigan is “fundamentally accountable” for the crisis because of decisions made by environmental regulators.

-April 20, 2016: Two state officials and a local official are charged with evidence tampering and other crimes in the state attorney general’s investigation — the first charges manto come from the probe.
+April 20, 2016: Two state officials and a local official are charged with evidence tampering and other crimes in the state attorney general’s investigation — the first charges to come from the probe.

 Aug.
 14, 2016: The federal emergency declaration ends, but state officials say work continues to fix the drinking water system.

 Dec.
-10, 2016: Congress approves a wide-ranging bill to authorize water projects across the country, including $170 million to address lead in Flint’s drinking water.
+10, 2016: Congress approves a wide-ranging bill to authorize water projects nationwide, including $170 million to address lead in Flint’s drinking water.